 Why Knowing This Changes How You See Repair Bills

-Once I understood labor rates, repair bills felt less mysterious.
-I stopped seeing them as random numbers and started seeing them as the cost of expertise, tools, and accountability.
+Once you understood labor rates, repair bills felt less mysterious. stop seeing them as random numbers and started seeing them as the cost of expertise, tools, and accountability.

 That shift made every conversation with a mechanic more productive.